eherra/failOverflow/README.md

 Like Stack Overflow, but for failures.

 App's users can create an account and publish failures which they faced while progamming.
 A failure contains information, such as `title`, `description`, `solution` and the `technologies` which were used.
-When creating a failure, user can set if they want commenting to be allowed or not for the failure.
+When creating a failure, user can set if they want commenting to be allowed or not.

 Users can later manage their profile details e.g. change password and add/change/remove avatar photo.
 Created failures can be deleted later and commenting allowance changed.

 Profile overview page contains three different data charts of distributions of users information.

-Data charts:
+Data charts distributions:
-- technologies usage distribution
+- technologies usage
-- failure creation distribution
+- failure creation
-- votes acquired distribution
+- votes acquired

 ### 30s demo

 View 30 seconds demo of the application [here](link to demo).

 ### Hosting
-App is hosted at Heroku Container Registry as a docker image.
+App is deployed as a docker image to Heroku Container Registry.

-Link: \
+Access to the app from link: \
 XXX

 ### Security